MovalysMDK/mdk-cli-templates/README.md

 ## What?

-The mdk-cli-templates contains the project templates used by MDK CLI.
+mdk-cli-templates contains the project templates used by MDK CLI.

 ## Documentation